yetke7/ObjectSegmentationThesis/README.md

-# Deep Learning with Point Clouds and Graph Convolutional Networks
+# Implementation of Deep Learning Methods on RGB Images and 3D Point Clouds for Object Segmentation
-This is the code for the paper "Deep Learning with Point Clouds and Graph Convolutional Networks" by Yusuf Etke.
+This is the code for the paper "Enlightening Object Segmentation with Point Clouds and Graph Convolutional Networks" by Yusuf Etke.

 The segmenation pipelines for RGB images and the part object segmentation with a GCN require python and additional libararies that can be installed with.